ivantbv/calculator/README.md

 # calculator

-This is a simple browser calculator made in vanilla JavaScript
+This is a simple browser calculator made in vanilla JavaScript.
+Supports multiple equations.

 -custom made function for the operations (no eval() used!)
 -full keyboard support: type operators and operands just like